searke/searke.github.com/index.md

 The font for the blog is Arvo from Google Fonts.

 You can still see my really old <a href="http://searke.blogspot.com/">previous blog</a>.
 I used to have a xanga account as an angsty teenager as well.
-You cannot see that.
+You cannot see that becaue it's embarrasing.

 ## Pronouncing "Searke"
 The word searke was a nick name I got a long while ago.
 It's a portmanteau of my first and last name and is pronounced "shark".
 Here's a graphic to help you remember: